Story Excerpts for Review:

 Therefore, to not suffer the loss of their beloved bridge ever again, the townsfolk and the city council approved the construction of a removable bridge, which is taken off its granite rock and concrete support mounts in fall.
 Then in late spring when the river flow has subsided and no threat of floods exist, the bridge is put back into place and bolted down for the summer.
 This is where Marceline and Darôk declare their love for each other, and is a central focus of the story.

-In the book's Denouement the medical examiner declares the deaths of Phillípe Pârfait and Gerry Adelson accidental and restricts any release of information concerning the two dead men.
+In the climax at the end of Book Four, the two killers fall to their deaths off Summer Bridge.
+The county medical examiner declares the deaths of Phillípe Pârfait and Gerry Adelson accidental, and restricts any release of information concerning the two dead men.
 The high council of the Gnostic Pleroma condemns Phillípe's soul.
 There will be no appeal or forgiveness of this vile entity.

 © 2019 and beyond, R. L. Lyons.
 All rights reserved.